AdamJKing/aphrograph/README.md

 * Investigate weird label cropping when using day labels (-12d in from section)
 * Make application logger part of the app state
 * Create version of logger that takes buildable fmt data rather than strings (make it lazy)
+* Come up with better equality instance for app state than two failed states not being equal
+* Graphite being unavailable shows the error message "thread blocked indefinitely in an STM transaction" on exit